-Basically there are daily, monthly, quarterly, half-yearly, yearly, and 2-year (overhaul) inspections; additional inspection items are to be performed in inspections of longer intervals.
+Basically there are six types of inspections (daily, monthly, quarterly, half-yearly, yearly, and 4-year (overhaul) inspections); additional inspection items are to be performed in inspections of longer intervals.
 For inspection items for different intervals, refer to the figure below.
 Appropriate inspection works not only improve the life of the mechanism but also are necessary to prevent failures and ensure safety.
 Be sure to strictly follow the regular inspection schedule.
 Inspection intervals are calculated based on standard single-shift time.
-Frequency should be estimated based on your robot's cycle time, etc. For example, in a two-shift system the monthly inspection must be performed twice in a month (every 10,000 cycles).
+Frequency should be estimated based on your robot's cycle time, etc. For example, in a two-shift system the monthly inspection must be performed twice in a month (every 10000 cycles).

-Standard cycle time: Once/min. x 60 min. x 8 hrs./day x 22 days/month = 10,560 times
+Standard cycle time: Once/min. x 60 min. x 8 hrs./day x 22 days/month = 10560 times year The use number of times (×1000)

-Fig. 12.
+Fig. 13.
 Inspection schedule